 Economic Resources: The resources that a family has access to for on-going living expenses, including, but not limited to: income, assets, real and personal property, and the value of in-kind services.

-Emergent Situation: When a need for help or relief, created by some unexpected event, such as, but not limited to, a weather emergency; death in the family, home fire, natural disaster, power outage, infestation of vermin.
+Emergent Situation: A need for help or relief created by some unexpected event, including, but not limited to: a weather emergency; death in the family; home fire; natural disaster; power outage; or infestation of vermin.

 Employment: Paid labor.